NikhilJha42/Infrastructure_as_code/documentation/Ansible_set_up.md

 ```
 > 2. Run `vagrant up`.

-> 3. ssh into each (using `vagrant ssh controller` etc.) and run update/upgrade commands.
+> 3. ssh into the controller (using `vagrant ssh controller` etc.) and run update/upgrade commands.

 > 4. Run these commands in the `controller` VM:
 ```bash